 As the maid of honor, one of the trickiest parts of hosting a bridal shower is getting the guests to introduce themselves to and interact with one another.
 Often you have two sets of families who have never met, mixed in with friends of the bride and groom who may not know anyone outside of their own group.
 This is where the bridal shower games come to the rescue, which is why it’s so important to choose a select few that will both break the ice and have guests bonding in no time.
 Below is a list of our 8 favorite bridal shower games guaranteed to give your bride-to-be and her guests a great time.
-As an added bonus, we’ve featured a few games that can be personalized by you to make this pre-wedding party one to remember.
+As an added bonus, we’ve also answered the most frequently asked questions when it comes to playing bridal shower games.

 This is one of the most classic bridal shower games to play because it encourages conversations among all guests while also getting their competitive streak going.
 The rules are simple- If you get caught saying the word “wedding” or “bride”, your ring will be taken from you.
 Vice versa, if you catch another guest saying “wedding” or “bride”, you get to steal their ring.
 To set up, display our Made by Modern MOH sign and a pile of plastic rings on a table by the front entrance so that each guest can grab one on their way in to the party.
 Whichever guest has the most bling at the end of the shower wins a prize.